WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 2.2.5 =
+= 2.3.0 =
-* New features.
-Deprecated functions.
+* Major release.
+New features and several bug fixes.
 Upgrade highly recommended.
 Please do verify your settings after the upgrade.
 Check the Changelog for more details